epfl-ada/ada-2022-project-hltw/README.md

 ## Extract information on how people think by comparing distinct paths taken from page A to page B

-For a given popular starting and ending pair of pages, we analyze how many distint paths are there.
-We would compute the distances (using the methods below) between all the distinct paths, or, cluster those into groups by number of common nodes, etc., to see how differently people think of linking 2 different subjects.
+For a given popular starting and ending pair of pages, we analyze how many distinct paths are there.
+We would compute the distances (using the methods below) between all the distinct paths, or, cluster those into groups by the number of common nodes, etc., to see how differently people think of linking 2 different subjects.

 ### Distance